‘Tangled: Before Ever After’ Showcases Life For Rapunzel Before Her Wedding #TangledTheSeries #BeOurGuestEvent

 CHRIS SONNENBURG : Yeah, a soundtrack, sure.
 So, you know, again, Ben said we come from old-school Disney.
 Part of that is you know, me being very much influenced by the works of Howard Ashman and Alan Menken.
 And Howard Ashman had given this wonderful lecture many years ago when they were making Little Mermaid that I got to just see on video and where he talks about music and its role in storytelling and how it should really be–, if it’s the most successful it’s really telling the heart of the character and really–, or changing the heart of the character.

-We really wanted to keep the music special.
+We really wanted to keep the music special in Tangled: Before and After.
 We knew our access to Alan Menken was going to be limited.
 And even if we had unlimited access to Alan Menken, getting a song into every episode not only is it productionally very difficult because it’s so much time for a music, you don’t want to cheat it and it takes up so much time but I didn’t–, I wanted the music to stay special.
 I wanted it to be used where the characters have something to say and have something on their heart that is going to change their viewpoint on the world.

 So, those big moments are lined up with what we’re calling our tent poles.
 We have three big “tent poles” per season.
 So, we have a season premiere, a mid-season and a season finale.
 And those are the places where we really have the big musical moments where huge things happen.
 And when I say big things happen there are going to be times when that’s really kind of like spoiler–, spoilery.
 So, we didn’t want to put a soundtrack out in the beginning because it was going to give away a lot of the huge moments of the season.